BLOG BITS & PIECES

 IS NOT GOING TO CHURCH A SIN?
 Hebrews 10:25 says in the King James Version, "Not forsaking the assembling of yourselves together as the manner of some is."
 The New International Version says it in more modern language: "not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching."
 This is not a suggestion.
 The building is not the church.
 The people are the church.
 One might say there were no churches following the use of synagogues, but there were churches established after Jesus ascended into heaven.
 Paul wrote letters to most of them: the church at Corinth, the church at Ephesus, the church at Thessalonica, the church at Galatia, and the church at Phillipi.
 The church at Antioch is also mentioned many times in Acts.
 The book of Acts is about the acts of the Apostles who started the church, which was the assembling of peoples together.
 Those people were first called Christians at Antioch.
 For a while Christians had to meet in caves and homes and such because they were persecuted, but when the persecution ended they could meet in more convenient places.
 How many people who don't attend church actually do worship on their own under a tree or wherever?
 How do they learn the truths of the Bible without hearing the preaching from the Word?
 Romans 10:17 says "Consequently, faith comes from hearing the message, and the message is heard through the word about Christ."
 Non-Christians and weak Christians are influenced by the non-church goer's appearance of not having a relationship with Christ?
 In addition, church is where Communion is served and is where tithing takes place.
 Baptisms usually take place in the church building, also.
 None of those parts of worship are suggestions, just as going to church, or assembling together, isn't just a suggestion.

-Is the church a congregation of loving people or a business?
+IS THE CHURCH A CONGREGATION OF LOVING PEOPLE OR A BUSINESS?
 To begin with, this nation is embattled in a spiritual war and we are not prepared.
 We don’t read our Bibles enough, we don’t pray enough, we are not vocal enough, we are not active enough and we are timid.
 We’ve got to do better if we are going to save this nation and please God.
-We have allowed the murders of millions upon millions of babies over the years, 50% of all marriages end in divorce, marriage is no longer defined as between a man and a woman, people are changing their genders, God is being taken out of the public eye, church people are being killed and corruption is taking over government and business.
+We have allowed the murders of millions upon millions of babies over the years, 50% of all marriages end in divorce, marriage is no longer defined as between a man and a woman, people are changing their genders, God is being taken out of the public eye, church people are being killed not only in other countries but too often right here in the U.S.A.
+Corruption is taking over government and business.
 And so continues "the silence of the lambs."
 Churches have lost their way.
 They are run like businesses with business people in charge.
-They are entertainment oriented.
+They are too often entertainment oriented.
 They are less like a family of caring people.
 The leaders are often arrogant and full of their own ego and many of them are sinning behind the scenes, using their position in the church to feed their sin.
 Too many children are being molested by church members or leaders.
-We no longer know who to trust because they blend in.
+We no longer know who to trust because they blend in so well.
 We need to pray for wisdom and discernment in rooting these people out.
 And let's treat each church member like a family member since, in fact, we are all brothers and sisters in the family of God.

 Make depression and anxiety work for you: Pour your emotions into an art form such as singing, playing an instrument, writing, sculpting, etc. or if you’re into sports, give it your all.
 An art form without emotions poured into it is like the difference between creative writing and a newspaper article.
 Persons with ADHD have excess energy and emotions and therefore when they become adults, they fit right in with the teenagers.
 They have the energy to lead them while the rest of us have lost energy.
 People who have had bouts of depression are more empathetic to others who are going through a bout of depression.
 Sometimes just talking it out makes a big difference.
 People who have had situational depression are better equipped to handle a future situation because they have been through a storm or storms and realize the sun will shine again.
 They actually become stronger.
 Self-discipline is needed in order to be an overcomer of depression or anxiety.
 "Do you not know that in a race all the runners run, but only one gets the prize?
 Run in such a way as to get the prize.
 Everyone who competes in the games goes into strict training.
 They do it to get a crown that will not last, but we do it to get a crown that will last forever.
 Therefore I do not run like someone running aimlessly; I do not fight like a boxer beating the air.
 No, I strike a blow to my body and make it my slave so that after I have preached to others, I myself will not be disqualified for the prize" I Corinthians 9:24-27, NIV.
 Focus on serving others and give it your all.
 "Whatever your hand finds to do, do it with all your might..."
 Eccl.
 9:10a.